 - Doesn't influence value.

-- Instead of creating a separate page for feedback, leave an email address so users can send their feedback or provide a pre-filled feedback form.
+- Instead of a separate page for feedback, leave an email address so users can send their feedback or provide a pre-filled feedback form.

 Planning the MVP development